Pear104/pear104.github.io/content/blog/post-1.md

 ---
-title: "How to build an Application with modern Technology"
+title: "How to build an Application with modern Technology How to build an Application with modern Technology How to build an Application with modern Technology"
 meta_title: ""
 description: "this is meta description"
 date: 2022-04-04T05:00:00Z
 image: "/images/image-placeholder.png"
 categories: ["Application", "Data"]
 author: "OHM LAB"
-tags: ["nextjs", "tailwind"]
+tags:
+  - nextjs
+  - tailwind
 draft: false
 ---